JoshOrndorff/LearnRholangByExample/3-TelephoneNamesAndProcesses/README.md

  - `stdout!("Sup Rholang?")` A common send
  - `Nil` The smallest possible process.
 It literally means "do nothing".
- - `for(msg <- @"phone"){Nil}` A common receive that does nothing when a message arrives.
+ - `for(msg <- phone){Nil}` A common receive that does nothing when a message arrives.
  - `"Hello World"` Another small process that also does nothing.
 These are called "Ground Terms".

-A name is something that can be used as a channel to send messages over.
-In most programming languages, names are totally separate things that exist on their own.
-But in rholang, names come from "quoting processes" by putting the `@` sign before a process.
+A channel (also frequently called a "name") is something that can be to send messages over.
+In rholang, names come from "quoting processes" by putting the `@` sign before a process.
 Here are some example names.

  - `@"Hello World"` Made by quoting the ground term "Hello World".
  - `@Nil` The smallest possible name.
 Made by quoting the smallest possible process.
- - `@(@"Alice"!("I like rholang, pass it on."))` Made by quoting a process from our telephone game
+ - `@(alice!("I like rholang, pass it on."))` Made by quoting a process from our telephone game